 You’ve seen the memes, right?
 The ones that say, “Motherhood is like a walk in a park… Jurassic Park.”
 We laugh because it’s 100 percent accurate.

 Motherhood is no small feat.
 The pressure to do right by your kids can feel weighty and overwhelming, even on the good days.
-And the days where dinner’s not done, you’re behind at work, there’s traffic on the way to school pickup, and someone pukes in the car?
+And the days where dinner’s not done, you’re behind on work, and your kids can’t stop fighting?
 Well, on those days, stress levels are definitely akin to what one might feel being chased by ferocious, genetically-engineered dinosaurs through an unfamiliar and dark jungle.

 I am someone who feels stress quickly, and though I work on managing it every day, sometimes it causes me to behave in a manner that’s more suitable for a 3-year-old rather than the actual age I am.
 What I know is that during those times, I’m not the mom I want to be.
 I lose my patience; I get annoyed quickly; I forget that my kids are learning, growing, boundary-pushing children who are figuring out how to be in a society where the rules seem arbitrary and inconsistent.

 That’s not fair to them.

 So, for all of us, I work hard on dealing with overwhelming, managing anxiety, and reducing my stress daily.
 These are the five things that I try to do every day to keep my stress levels low.

 This is not rocket science, but it is science.
 Deep breaths send a signal to your brain to calm down and relax.
 One of the easiest ways to get into relaxation breathing is to practice belly breaths.
 Sit or lie down comfortably, and place a hand on your belly.
 When you breathe in, make sure the hand on your belly is being pushed out and your chest remains still.
 Breathe slowly 5-10 times and feel instantly de-stressed.
 This is also a simple way to get kids started on relaxation breathing.